 Another fabulous option is the Villa TreVille, where the photo above was taken.

 A fjord of warm sunshine leading to a beach where a medieval village climbs the hill behind.
 This is the top beach in the area and one of the loveliest of all Amalfi Coast destinations.
 Read about it here.

 Small and quaint Praiano may be, but it will charm you with its vibrant colors and pretty-as-a-postcard views.
 Here's our guide to Praiano.

-Probably the most famous of all towns here and the town the coast derives its name from.
-It really is something super special - here's why.
+Probably the most famous of all the towns on this coast and the town the coast derives its name from.
+It really is something super special - click to discover its secrets.

 Hardly changed for centuries this is the town that many visitors miss but those who love the “real” Italy will find it to be irresistible.
 This then is the secret gem of the Amalfi Coast.